wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 ### Notes on larger datasets

-What if the dataset was larger than can fit into GPU memory or the aggregate GPU memory of multiple GPUs on a node?
-What implications would that have on performance?
-What support would Gunrock need to add?
+If the data were too big to fit into the aggregate GPU memory of multiple GPUs on a single node, then we would need to look at multiple node solutions.
+Getting the application to work on multiple nodes would not be challenging, because it is very similar to BFS.
+However, optimizing it to achieve good scalability may require asynchronous communication, which we have experience with (see [Pan et al.](https://arxiv.org/pdf/1803.03922.pdf)).
-(@bkj any input here would be great)

 ### Notes on other pieces of this workload

-Briefly: What are the important other (non-graph) pieces of this workload?
-Any thoughts on how we might implement them / what existing approaches/libraries might implement them?
+N/A

+### How this work can lead to a paper publication

+This work is very interesting, because the coordinate descent implementation by Ben shows that Gunrock can be used as a coordinate descent solver.
+There have been more interest in coordinate descent recently, because coordinate descent can be used in ML as an alternative to stochastic gradient descent for SVM training.
+Reference: Cho-Jul Hsieh from UC Davis is an expert in this field [Hsieh et al.](http://www.jmlr.org/proceedings/papers/v37/hsieha15-supp.pdf).